 We collaborated with Emily Andrews to produce a 4-day video and still photography shoot for Waterline Club, an amenity club designed by the Rockwell Group for residents of Waterline Square in New York.

-The Waterline Club is an unparalleled 100,000 square foot amenities facility that connects the three skyscrapers of Waterline Square.
-Spanning several floors underground, one can find a tennis court, basketball court, indoor soccer field, rock climbing wall, skate park, multiple fitness studios, pool, hot tub, sauna, steam room, salon, massage parlor, bowling alley, movie theatre, catering kitchen, recording studio, an indoor garden, and much more.
+The Waterline Club is an unparalleled 100,000-square-foot amenities facility that connects the three skyscrapers of Waterline Square.
+Spanning several floors underground, one can find a tennis court, basketball court, indoor soccer field, rock climbing wall, skate park, multiple fitness studios, pool, hot tub, sauna, steam room, salon, massage room, bowling alley, movie theatre, catering kitchen, recording studio, an indoor garden, and much more.

 Our goal was to capture lifestyle images in the various spaces, as well as architectural images and motion clips of each room.
 We wanted to tell the story of what a resident can expect life to be like in these gorgeous new surroundings.
 We had an ambitious 26 locations to capture over the three-day shoot.

-Emily contacted Wonderful Machine to assist with estimate creation and creative call planning.
-Throughout the process, we went through several rounds of estimates based on the client’s needs and creative plan adjustments.
+We started by assisting Emily with estimate creation and creative call planning, going through several rounds of estimates based on the client’s needs and creative plan adjustments.
 These revisions were based on talent and shot list changes that were made to align with the agency’s media buys.

-Emily and I put together a crew consisting of both stills and motion, wardrobe, hair and makeup, props, and production support.
+Emily and I put together a crew covering stills and motion needs, including wardrobe, hair & makeup, props, and other production support.
 We also worked with Wulf Casting to search for our talent.